Pylons/pyramid/docs/narr/views.rst

 This is the case because ``401`` is the HTTP status code for "HTTP Unauthorized".
 Therefore, ``abort(401)`` is functionally equivalent to ``raise HTTPUnauthorized()``.
-Other exceptions in :mod:`pyramid.httpexceptions` can be raised via :func:`pyramid.httpexceptions.abort` as well, as long as the status code associated with the exception is provided to the function.
+Other exceptions in :mod:`pyramid.response` can be raised via :func:`pyramid.response.abort` as well, as long as the status code associated with the exception is provided to the function.

 An HTTP exception, instead of being raised, can alternately be *returned*